FREE Case Evaluation

 Being accused of kidnapping is a serious matter.
 Depending on the circumstances of your case, you may be subject to up to 30 years in prison for a felony kidnapping conviction.
 If you have been arrested for kidnapping, seeking legal counsel from an experienced Maryland kidnapping lawyer can help clarify your situation.
 Your criminal defense attorney can help you understand the charge against you and can thoroughly evaluate your case to determine the strongest defense options available.

 Kidnapping is a serious felony charge, and it can be accompanied by other serious charges.
 When you are being charged or investigated for this type of offense, it can be an invaluable asset to have an experienced Maryland kidnapping lawyer represent you.
 An attorney with experienced handling serious felonies in Maryland Circuit Court can help explain the process to you, and how you should prepare your case.
 Schedule a free consultation with a Maryland kidnapping lawyer today.

 Maryland kidnapping laws are outlined under Title 3 of the Maryland statutes.
 These laws clearly define kidnapping and child kidnapping.

-- Kidnapping – Maryland Law § 3-502: It is illegal to take or conceal a person anywhere against their will, whether the abduction occurs by force or by fraud.
+- Kidnapping – Maryland Code Section 3-502: It is illegal to take or conceal a person anywhere against their will, whether the abduction occurs by force or by fraud.
 Kidnapping is a felony punishable by up to 30 years in prison.

 False kidnapping charges may stem from child custody disputes, misunderstandings, or other disagreements in which an alleged victim goes willingly with the accused, but later changes his or her story.
-Your Maryland kidnapping attorney can scrutinize all details of the case, including all witness statements.
-Contact us today to see how our top-quality team of lawyers can go to work to aid your defense.
+Your Maryland kidnapping lawyer can scrutinize all details of the case, including all witness statements.
+Contact us today to see how our team of Maryland kidnapping attorneys can go to work to aid your defense.